 On the face of it, it's a typical truckstop situated at a motorway junction.
 However, it has a popular name running it, and is signposted from the southbound side of the motorway.

-Catering: Kitchen Shops: Shop, Coffee Bar, Food to Go Amenities: Free Cash Machine, Showers Outdoor Space: Very small picnic area at back of building Forecourt: Fuel, Shop, Coffee Bar, Food to Go4You, LPG, Jet Wash
+Catering: Kitchen Amenities: Free Cash Machine, Showers Outdoor Space: Very small picnic area at back of building Forecourt: Fuel, Shop, Coffee Bar, Food to Go, Quick Coffee, LPG, Jet Wash

 Trailer changeovers are also charged at £4 per trailer.